Written by Lisa Truesdale. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 But are those bubbles really safe for children’s skin?
 And if so, how often should they even take a bath?

 Here, we answer those questions and more, including the best bubbly formula to use and how to keep kids safe in the tub.

-Let’s face it, bubbles are just plain fun.
-They help get the body clean while adding a little fun to the routine.
+Not only do bubbles help get the body clean, but they also add a little fun to the routine.

 Newborns and infants don’t need bubbles in their bath.
 You’re doing all of the slippery, wet work, and they’re not yet old enough to have to be entertained while you do it.